byjg/php-phpthread/README.md

 However, to acomplish this we can use the `shmop` extension to share memory between processes.

-Although it is possible in our implementation, **Do not return** big or complex data structures/objects, in the return because it can cause a memory overflow.
+Although it is possible in our implementation, **Do not return** big or complex data structures/objects, in the return because it can exhaust the memory.

 ### Promisses